joarleymoraes/joarleymoraes.github.io/about.md

 ### SIDE PROJECTS

 I'm now working on a few different projects on my spare time.
-[99Serverless](http://99serverless.com/) [NameLabs](http://namelabs.strikingly.com/) helps founders to select the best domain, company or product name.
+[99Serverless](http://99serverless.com/) is a blog about all things serverless.
+[NameLabs](http://namelabs.strikingly.com/) helps founders to select the best domain, company or product name.
 [Tapdiem](http://namelabs.strikingly.com/) is mobile app publishing company, focused on games.
 [AppDealsToday](https://twitter.com/appdeals2day) helps users to find the best daily deals and apps gone FREE.

 ### EXPERIENCE/CLIENTS